MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-deep-link-specific-location.md

 * To **navigate** inside Power BI.
 This is typically done when you want to create custom navigation in Power BI.

 This article covers the following cases:
 * Using links to open specific Power BI content from outside the mobile app.
 Two link formats are described.
 One uses a redirect method and can be used no matter where Power BI will open.
-The other opens directly in the Power BI mobile app and can be used only when you know the link will only be opened on a mobile device that has the mobile app installed.
+The other opens directly in the Power BI mobile app and will work only on mobile devices that have the mobile app installed.
 * Using links inside Power BI to navigate to specific Power BI content
 * Using a report URL with a filter